rocioacost/acklenavenue.github.io/_posts/2018-06-26-an-acklen-avenue-story-billy-fernandez.md

   <figcaption> My beautiful family. </figcaption>
 </figure>

-Months passed and I kept researching and learning new technologies.
+Months passed and I kept researching and learning new technologies react development and javascript app development.
 I was even inspired to infect my co-workers with new passion and curiosity and we were able to improve the software at our job.
 The code challenge might have been meant as a smart recruiting tool for Acklen Avenue, but its reach went beyond Facebook and beyond the borders of it’s originator.

 Then, one day I noticed another post in Facebook.
-Acklen Avenue was looking for a developer.
+Acklen Avenue was looking for a software developer.
 I could feel my blood pressure and heart rate rise as I responded.
 Have I learned enough?
 Am I ready to be counted amongst the best developers in Honduras?
 Somehow I felt sure the answers were, “yes!”
 I sent my resume… and they accepted me!

 From my first day at Acklen Avenue, I began to notice the variety of cool projects.
 Acklen’s teams were working on life-or-death medical apps all the way to light-up wristbands for boy band concerts.
 I felt like I been accepted into the major leagues of software development.